Learning Optimized Risk Scores: Introduction

+A predecessor to \RiskSLIM{} is the work of \citet{ertekin2015bayesian} which uses a Bayesian approach.
+While this approach is not able to prove optimality of solutions, it uses bounds to limit the search space.

-\subsubsection{Machine Learning}
+\paragraph{Machine Learning}

-Our cutting-plane algorithm can be used with machine learning methods where model are trained by solving an empirical risk minimization problem with a convex loss function, a non-convex penalty, and non-convex constraints.
-These include methods to learn: scoring systems for decision-making \citep{carrizosa2013strongly,van2013risk,billiet2016interval,billiet2017interval,sokolovska2017fused}; sparse Boolean classifiers \citep[e.g.,][]{chevaleyre2013rounding,malioutov2013exact,goh2014box,wang2015bayesian}; sparse decision trees \citep{angelino2017learning,letham2013interpretable,lakkaraju2016interpretable,wang2015falling} and other $\ell_0$-regularized models \citep[][]{sato2015piecewise,sato2016feature,bertsimas2015best}.
-For each of these methods, our cutting-plane algorithm can train models that optimize the same objective function and obeys the same constraints, but in a way that recovers a globally optimal solution, handles application-specific constraints, and scales linearly with the number of samples.
+The cutting-plane algorithm in this work can be adapted to empirical risk minimization problems with a convex loss function, a non-convex penalty, and non-convex constraints.
+Such problems can be solved to train a large class of machine learning models, including: scoring systems for decision-making \citep{carrizosa2013strongly,van2013risk,billiet2016interval,billiet2017interval,sokolovska2017fused}; sparse rule-based models such as decision lists \citep[see e.g,][]{letham2013interpretable,angelino2017learning}, k-of-n rules \citep[see e.g.,][]{chevaleyre2013rounding} and other Boolean functions \citep[see e.g.,][]{malioutov2013exact,wang2015bayesian,lakkaraju2016interpretable}; and other $\ell_0$-regularized models \citep[][]{sato2015piecewise,sato2016feature,bertsimas2015best}.
+For each of these model types, our cutting-plane algorithm can train models that optimize the same objective function and obey the same constraints, but in a way that recovers a globally optimal solution, handles application-specific constraints, and scales linearly with the number of samples.